Homovanillic Acid (HVA), Urine

-Initial test for the diagnosis and monitoring of individuals with neuroblastoma.
-Should be ordered concurrently with Vanillylmandelic Acid (VMA), Urine (0080421
+Initial test for the diagnosis and monitoring of neuroblastoma; order concurrently with Vanillylmandelic Acid (VMA), Urine (0080421).

 Moderately elevated HVA (homovanillic acid) may be caused by a variety of factors such as essential hypertension, intense anxiety, intense physical exercise, and numerous drug interactions (including some over-the-counter medications and herbal products).

 Medications that may interfere with catecholamines and their metabolites include amphetamines and amphetamine-like compounds, appetite suppressants, bromocriptine, buspirone, caffeine, chlorpromazine, clonidine, disulfiram, diuretics (in doses sufficient to deplete sodium), epinephrine, glucagon, guanethidine, histamine, hydrazine derivatives, imipramine, levodopa (L-dopa, Sinemet®), lithium, MAO inhibitors, melatonin, methyldopa (Aldomet®), morphine, nitroglycerin, nose drops, propafenone (Rythmol), radiographic agents, rauwolfia alkaloids (Reserpine), and vasodilators.
 The effects of some drugs on catecholamine metabolite results may not be predictable.

 |0020208||Creatinine, Urine - per 24h||2162-6|